carlosbkm/CarND-Traffic-Sign-Classifier/writeup_template.md

 I used the pandas library to calculate summary statistics of the traffic signs data set:

 * The size of training set is ?
+34799 images
 * The size of test set is ?
+12630 images
 * The shape of a traffic sign image is ?
+32 x 32 pixels
 * The number of unique classes/labels in the data set is ?
+43

 ####2.
 Include an exploratory visualization of the dataset and identify where the code is in your code file.

 The code for this step is contained in the third code cell of the IPython notebook.
+Ten images from the training set has benn picked randomly and shown in a row.

-Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+Also, in the next cell there is a bar chart which shows the classes distribution along the train samples.

 ![alt text][image1]